Reed-Math241/suncats/README.md

 A data frame with 9,919 rows (cats) and 8 variables

-### Name
+### Variables

-The given name of each registered Cat (Max, Spot, etc) Breed.
+Name, The given name of each registered Cat (Max, Spot, etc).
-The first listed breed of a cat (Tabby, Burmese, etc) Color.
+Breed, The first listed breed of a cat (Tabby, Burmese, etc).
-the first listed color for each cat (Black, White, etc) De-sexed.
-Whether or not the cat has been Spayed or Neutered (had its reproductive organs removed), Yes or No.
+Color, the first listed color for each cat (Black, White, etc) De-sexed, Whether or not the cat has been Spayed or Neutered (had its reproductive organs removed in Yes or No.)
-Gender listed gender of each cat (Male, Female).
+Gender, listed gender of each cat (Male, Female).

 ### Source